 The modern enterprise no longer has a single ERP system, they have an array of specialised systems and applications that improve and enhance different business operations.
 This inevitably creates data friction where data becomes incompatible or inaccessible.

 A lack of business oversight in data governance transparency may be what is preventing access to the right data.
 Governance provides the ability to certify data as fit for purpose, the data set that describes how products relate to suppliers for specific business purposes, such as predictive analytics, robotic process automation and compliance.
 The data describing these relationships is in most cases, highly insightful and therefore, valuable.
 As such, it lives in areas that we describe as zones of insight.

 The solution: Enabling zones of insight between product and supplier domains

 Revealing zones of insight is only possible by bringing together master data from different domains.
 There are three ways this can achieved:

-- Use a multidomain MDM solution with referential modelling capabilities
+Use a multidomain master data management solution with referential modelling capabilities